Robust Probabilistic Temporal Logics: Introduction

 \section{Introduction}

-Specifications of reactive systems are typically implications~$\phi_a \rightarrow \phi_g$ where $\phi_a$ is an environment assumption and $\phi_g$ is a system guarantee.
+Specifications of reactive systems are typically implications~$\phi_a \rightarrow \phi_g$ where $\phi_a$ is an environment assumption and $\phi_g$ is a system guarantee, both specified in a temporal logic.
 Such a specification is satisfied whenever the assumption is violated, independently of the system's behaviour.
 Assume, for example, that both the assumption and the guarantee are invariants~$\phi_a = \Box \psi_a$ and $\phi_g = \Box \psi_g$ for propositional formulas~$\psi_g$ and $\psi_a$.
 Then, the specification~$\Box \psi_a \rightarrow \Box \psi_g$ is satisfied if the formula~$\psi_a$ is violated just once, even if the formula~$\psi_g$ never holds.
-Such a behaviour is clearly undesirable: the classical semantics of temporal logics are not robust to deal with violations of the environment assumption.
+Such a behaviour is clearly undesirable, but the classical semantics of temporal logics are not sufficiently robust to deal with violations of the environment assumption.

 Considerable effort has been put into overcoming this \myquot{defect} to provide robust semantics for temporal logics.
 However, the notion of robustness is hard to formalize, which is witnessed by the plethora of incomparable notions of robustness in the literature on verification (see, e.g., the introduction of~\cite{DBLP:journals/tocl/AnevlavisPNT22} for a recent overview).
-Here, we focus on an approach of Tabuada and Neider based on a novel, robust semantics for temporal logics, originally introduced for \ltl~\cite{DBLP:journals/tocl/AnevlavisPNT22}.
-The semantics has five truth-values, distinguishing satisfaction of a formula of the form~$\Box \psi$ and four canonical ways it can be violated: \begin{enumerate} \item $\psi$ does not hold always, but all but finitely often. \item $\psi$ does not hold all but finitely often, but infinitely often. \item $\psi$ does not hold infinitely often, but at least once. \item $\psi$ never holds. \end{enumerate} Note that there is a natural order between these cases.
-Now, Tabuada and Neider defined the semantics of an implication~$\Box \psi_a \rightarrow \Box \psi_g$ such that it is satisfied whenever the degree of violation of the guarantee~$\Box \psi_g$ is not more severe than the violation of the assumption~$\Box \psi_g$.
+Here, we further develop an approach due to Tabuada and Neider based on a novel, robust semantics for temporal logics, originally introduced for Linear Temporal Logic (\ltl)~\cite{TabuadaNeider}.
+They argue that there are four canonical degrees a formula of the form~$\Box \psi$ can be violated: \begin{enumerate} \item $\psi$ is violated only finitely often. \item $\psi$ is violated infinitely often, but also holds infinitely often. \item $\psi$ is satisfied only finitely often. \item $\psi$ is never satisfied. \end{enumerate} Note that there is a natural order between these cases.
+Consequently, their robust semantics uses five truth values, one for satisfaction and four more to capture the four degrees of violation.
+Furthermore, Tabuada and Neider defined the semantics of implication such that $\Box \psi_a \rightarrow \Box \psi_g$ is satisfied whenever the degree of violation of the guarantee~$\Box \psi_g$ is not more severe than the violation of the assumption~$\Box \psi_g$.
 Thus, the semantics indeed robustly handles violations of environment assumptions.